winitzki/scall/tutorial/programming_dhall.md

      } far
 ```

-The function `bizip_FC` is implemented similarly to a lawful `zip` method.
-Arguments are never discarded.
+The function `bizip_FC` must be implemented similarly to a lawful `zip` method; for instance, arguments should never be discarded.
 When one argument is a `Left x` and the other is a `Right y` then we use `C`'s `Functor` instance to produce required values of type `Pair (C a) (C b)`.
 A `Functor` typeclass evidence for `C` is derived via `bifunctorLFix` from a `Bifunctor` evidence for `F`.
 ```dhall